Solar Panel Inspection Checklist: A Comprehensive Guide for Efficiency

 Ensuring Proper Labeling and Documentation

-Proper labelling and documentation of a solar installation is not only a compliance requirement but also promotes ease of maintenance and safety for future inspection and service personnel.
+Proper labeling and documentation of a solar installation is not only a compliance requirement but also promotes ease of maintenance and safety for future inspection and service personnel.
 In line with this, during an inspection, it’s a good idea to:

 1. Substantiate that all labels indicating the DC and AC voltage, current ratings, and power output are in place;